-Kishida to double as foreign minister until Cabinet relaunch
+Japan's Prime Minister Kishida to double as foreign minister until Cabinet relaunch

-Prime Minister Fumio Kishida said Thursday he will double as foreign minister until he relaunches his Cabinet later this month.
+Prime Minister Fumio Kishida said Thursday he will double as foreign minister until he relaunches the Cabinet after Japan’s parliament convenes a special session next week.

-Kishida has tapped Foreign Minister Toshimitsu Motegi to take the ruling Liberal Democratic Party’s No. 2 post of secretary general.
-Motegi’s appointment was set to be made official later Thursday.
+His Liberal Democratic Party appointed Foreign Minister Toshimitsu Motegi to its No. 2 post of secretary-general on Thursday morning.
+Among candidates to succeed Motegi is former education minister Yoshimasa Hayashi, sources close to the matter have said.

-A special session of the parliament will convene next Wednesday to re-elect Kishida as the prime minister following his Liberal Democratic Party’s victory in Sunday’s general election.
+Under the Constitution, the Cabinet must resign en masse when the first session of the Diet is convened after a general election.
+In a special session expected to be held Wednesday the Diet is set to reappoint Kishida as prime minister, and he will then relaunch the Cabinet.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.